DaithiShan/spaceambush/README.md

 ## Project Goals

-1. To positively engage the subscriber list of The Mater Foundation with a new, fun and unexpected form of outbound marketing - the branded mini game!
+1. To positively engage and entertain the subscriber list of The Mater Foundation with something unexpected.

-2. To generate donations for The Mater Foundation through new and return visits and playthroughs of the game from existing and potentially also from new supporters.
+2. To generate donations for The Mater Foundation through new and return visits to this mini game, Space Ambush.

 <div align="right"><a style="text-align:right" href="#top">Return to index </a></div>